The IRB office utilizes an initial pre-review screening process, during which an IRB analyst reviews each submission for completeness and compliance.

-An expiration date is clearly listed on the approval letter.
+When applicable, an expiration date is clearly listed on the approval letter.
 More information on how the IRB calculates expiration dates is available on the Study Expiration Dates and Extended Approval Criteria page.
 Although the iRIS system sends courtesy renewal reminders prior to the expiration date, it is the investigator's responsibility to keep track of the expiration date and initiate the continuing review process sufficiently early.

 The UCSF approval letters issued via iRIS are not signed by a member of the IRB.
 However, these letters and other available information comply with all regulatory requirements.
-Similar letters are in use at other institutions and the letters comply with guidance we have received from the Association for Accreditation of Human Research Protection Programs (AAHRPP).
+Similar letters are in use at other institutions and the letters comply with past guidance we received from the Association for Accreditation of Human Research Protection Programs (AAHRPP).
 We will not issue separate letters complying with additional requests from sponsors.

 iRIS a closed system and falls under FDA 21 CFR Part 11 (Electronic Records; Electronic Signatures).

 To obtain a list of documents that were approved with a particular submission, follow these steps: Go to My Studies and open the study – Click on Submissions History – Go to Completed Submissions – Locate this submission and click on the Details button to view a list of submitted documents and their outcomes.

 For a list of all currently approved documents, follow these steps: Go to My Studies and open the study – Click on Informed Consent to obtain a list of approved consent documents and Other Study Documents for a list of other approved documents.

 Approved consent documents in iRIS will receive an approval stamp.
 To accommodate the stamp, each consent document should have at least a 1.25" top margin and the upper right-hand corner should be blank.

 Other study documents will not receive an approval stamp.